Business Analyst vs. Data Analyst: What’s the Difference?

 Business analytics vs. data analytics

 Business analysts and data analysts have similar roles, and some companies might use the terms interchangeably.
-And while both types of analysts use data to improve business decisions, they do so in different ways.
+Yet, while both types of analysts use data to improve business decisions, they do so in different ways.

 What do data analysts do?

 Data analysts gather, clean, analyze, visualize, and present existing data to help inform business decisions.
-An effective data analyst uses data to answer a question and empower decision makers to plot the best course of action.
+An effective data analyst uses data to answer a question and empower decision-makers to plot the best course of action.
 Common tasks for a data analyst might include:

 • Working with business leaders and stakeholders to define a problem or business need